jonnymind/SIRPAS/Books/Rulebook.md

 10 and 11 have a very similar constitution, but one with health 3 will be much weaker than one with health 4.

-Different settings might introduce different ranges with other scaling rules; for example in a vampire society, the Body attribute (**B**) could be measured in a 0-100 range, where a B0 for a vampire would be equivalent to a B18 for a human, and where the difference between B0 and B1 and between B49 and B50 is the same.
+Modules can introduce different range and scaling for some or all the attributes; for example, in a vampire society an attribute like **Vampire Speed** (shortened as **VS**) could be measured as a linear scale in a 0-99 range, where a **VS**0 is as fast as the fastest human, with one point of difference having the same value whether the **VS** is 0 or 99.

+### Most specific attribute

+As attributes are ordered in a hierarchy, the base of each of them indicating their parent, when a character needs to perform an action for which a specific attribute is not provided by the game module in use, the Game Master will chose the best approximation possible.

+Example: Suppose the game module provides the attributes **charisma**, base for **elegance**, which is base for **etiquette**.
+If the character needs to perform a correct ballroom introduction, **etiquette** will be chosen; to determine how well they dance (provided there isn't a **dance** skill available), **elegance** will be next in the line, and to determine the impression left with some chit-chat after the dance, **charisma** will be used.

+### Base value

+Higher level attributes form the **base** of the lower level ones, which are said to be their **dependent** attributes.
+Every dependent attribute has a **base value**, a default value that depends on the current value of its base.

+Whenever a base attribute improves for any reason, all the dependents improve as well.
+Of course, improving attributes that form the base of many others is typically more difficult than improving the dependents.

+For example, suppose that in a game world the attribute **Arm Wrestling (AW)** based on for **Strength (S)**.
+A character that has never learned any specific arm wrestling trick has the same value in **AW** and **S**.
+If **S** is 10, **AW** is 10 as well.
+If the character trains
+on **AW**, it may get an extra point and have **S**=10, **AW**= **S**+1 =11.
+If the character then trains on general **S** (which is harder than specialize in **AW**), so that its **S**=11, its **AW** grows too, as now **AW**= **S**+1 = 12.

+The number of character point to be spent in each attribute or skill to train it depends on how many other attributed are based on that, and on the objective complexity of improving it.

+> Not all the attributes have bases; those at the top of the hierarchy, even some skill that cannot be classified or inherit any base value are called **baseless**, and their default value is 0 unless differently specified.

 ### Base Modifiers

-In some situation, instead of using a statistic as a direct base, the system requires to use a base modifier (represented as **mX** where **X** is the base attribute).
+In some situation, instead of using an attribute as a direct base, the system requires to use a *modifier* that depends on the value of the base.
+Those are called **base modifiers**.

-This happens when some  statistics are baseless by their own nature, but a base statistic influences them nevertheless.

-For example, many combat styles are baseless, as you need to learn them from scratch to be good at those, but characters with a higher dexterity, or rather strength, are naturally better at it.
+This happens when some attributes are hard to train, and so they need to be learned almost from scratch, but some other attribute may give a minor advantage.
+For example learning **lores** requires studying them; there is no way around actually opening the books (or any equivalent media).
+However, a high **intelligence** may help both to memorize and grasp some aspect or detail that would pass unnoticed by most.
+In such cases, the **intelligence** cannot be a direct base for **lores**, but could well provide a base modifier.

+The following table indicates the **base modifier** associated with the value of the base attribute.

 | Attribute | Modifier |
 |:---------:|---------:|